KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 | **Diagnostic Motion** | \( \partial_{\text{🌀}} E_i < 0 \) | Entropic amplification detected |

 Thus the field investigator reads not only the event,
-but its orientation — whether it spirals toward ⚫ or away from it.
+but its orientation — whether it spirals toward ⚫ Aion or away from it.

 ---